ouspg/CloudAndNetworkSecurity/1.Network_Security/misc/diagnostic_guide.md

+Libvirt acts as the control center that handles all the virtual machines and networks spawned.
+It is operated by the ```virsh``` command.

-Virsh command is important to play with Virtual manager resources.
+Thus, virsh command is important to play with Virtual manager resources.
 Always use it with root privilages.

 When deleting volumes, use correct path relevant to your volumes.